trains-worldexpresses.com

 Colors: GIPR steam locomotives maroon, electrics at least later black.

-Imperial Indian Mail Bombay - Calcutta ascending the Thull Ghat, GIPR 2-6-2 type tank engine heading and 0-8-4T banking, before electrification, which was completed in 1930 (coll.
+Imperial Indian Mail Bombay - Calcutta of GIPR, ascending the Thull Ghat, 2-6-2 type tank engine heading and 0-8-4T banking, before electrification, which was completed in 1930 (coll.
 Deutsches Museum Muenchen)

 Imperial Indian Mail of the EIR, Restaurant in the 30's (contemporary press)